Larger-scale projects

 (Matlab/Julia) Nonparametric Demand Estimation

-Matlab Description: This is my Matlab implementation of the nonparametric demand estimator developed by Giovanni Compiani.
+Matlab Description: This is my much older Matlab implementation of the nonparametric demand estimator developed by Compiani (2020).
 The code estimates demand and calculates price elasticities.
 The zip file includes README.pdf, which explains how my implementation differs from the code Giovanni has written himself (posted on his website).
 This file is written under the assumption that the reader has read Compiani 2019 in detail.
-This Matlab implementation is being replaced by the Julia package above.
+This Matlab implementation is replaced by the Julia package above.

 (Stata) Dynamic Panel Estimation with a Nonlinear Markov Process